mka2136/academic-site/content/publication/name_watres/index.md

 ---
 title: !
-"Experimental and theoretical evidence for multiple FeIV reactive intermediates in TAML-activator catalysis: Rationalizing a counterintuitive reactivity order"
+"Time to act-assessing variations in qPCR analyses in biological nitrogen removal with examples from partial nitritation/anammox systems"
 authors:
 - Shelesh Agrawal
 - David G. Weissbrodt